Chemistry major accused of poisoning roommate

 Authorities say Yang admitted buying thallium and other chemicals online and putting them in food and drink in their shared fridge, but said he bought them to harm himself “if he did poorly on future exams.”

-Yang has been kicked out of Lehigh and will also lose his student visa, WFMZreports.
-(This Hartford University student was arrested after a sickening campaign against her roommate.)
+Yang has been kicked out of Lehigh and will also lose his student visa.